 Flank Steak Marinade

-- ½ cup low sodium soy sauce or tamari
+- ½ cup low sodium soy sauce or GF tamari soy-free tamari or coconut aminos

-- 2 tablespoons ginger puree from a jar
+- 2 tablespoons ginger puree jar or tube

 - 3 large garlic cloves chopped fine